polyphony-chat/docs/docs/Protocol Specifications/core.md

 #### 7.1.3 Key rotation

-A session may choose to rotate their ID-Cert at any time.
+A session can choose to rotate their ID-Cert at any time.
 This is done by generating a new identity key pair, using the new private key to generate a new CSR, and sending the new Certificate Signing Request to the home server, along with at least one new KeyPackage and a corresponding 'last resort' KeyPackage.
 The home server will then generate the new ID-Cert, send it to the client, and let all associated clients know that this clients' public identity key has changed.
 The server does this by sending a [`CLIENT_KEY_CHANGE`](/docs/APIs/Core/WebSockets/gateway_events.md#client_key_change) gateway event to those clients.

 For example, in the context of a chat application built with polyproto-chat, an associating relationship between two clients exists, if: